Limited Music Rights Strategies for Filmmakers

 Most major and independent record label and music publisher licensing departments are increasingly receptive to granting festival rights for popular music.
 They absolutely consider this to be a licensable usage needing their prior permissions (even as film festivals increasingly require proof of film festival music licenses as part of their application process).
 These licensors have taken note of the increase in film festival popularity, and see the value of placing their artists' recordings and writers' compositions into films that may pick up distribution deals and require additional (and more expensive) rights in the future.
 Note that some major songwriters and “legacy artists” may still choose to restrict their compositions and recordings to more “big ticket” licensing opportunities such as major studio films, television theme songs and commercials.

-A typical festival rights deal would be the granting of festival-only exhibition rights for a term of one to two years within the territory of the United States, North America or the world.
+A typical festival rights deal would be the granting of festival-only exhibition rights for a term of one to two years within the territory of the United States, North America or the World.
 The commencement date of the term of license would be timed to begin with the first exhibition.
-Festival rights fees can range from $250-$500 and more for one to two years, depending on the type of usage (main title, end title and featured usages usually require more).
-Some licensors will have gratis policies or require a small administrative fee for nonprofit or nonprofit-affiliated projects that require festival rights.
+Festival rights fees for a synchronization or master use licensing can range each from $250-$500 and more for one to two years, depending on the type of usage (main title, end title and featured usages usually require more).
+Some licensors may have gratis policies or require a small administrative fee for nonprofit or nonprofit-affiliated projects that require festival rights.

 Festival Rights with Additional Optional Rights

-Going the PBS, DVD, Television or Limited Theatrical Route as Your Initial Distribution
+Going the PBS, DVD, TV or Limited Theatrical Route as Your Initial Distribution

-You can also apply the limited rights strategies to other media such as PBS (note that PBS music licensing fees are subsidized by the federal government), network or cable television, DVD, or limited theatrical--depending on what distribution plans you may have on the table.
+You can also apply the limited rights strategies to other media such as PBS (note that certain PBS music licensing fees are subsidized by the federal government), network or cable television, DVD, Online VOD, or limited theatrical - depending on what distribution plans you may have on the table.
 For example, DVD rights parameters are typically based upon a specific term, territory, royalty per unit and an advance against a certain number of units.
 Television rights can be narrowed to US only, or to a specific national cable channel such as A&E or HBO, etc. Limited theatrical rights can be construed for specific dates, locations and theaters (with options to expand those rights if necessary), for those needing to qualify for awards.
+Internet rights can be varied, from website streaming only, to social media, to Online VOD.
 To these types of initial rights you can add the options for more territories, longer term, more units, etc.

 Going the “Once It's Done, It's Done” Route